Tienisto/routerino/README.md

 This **opinionated** package provides extension methods for `BuildContext` to push and pop routes.

-Route names are very useful for sentry tracking.
+Route names are especially useful for sentry.

 ## Philosophy